nightrunner91/nightvue/README.md

 ## Utilities

-In this section are collected small helpers which did't find a place in the sections listed above.
+In this section are collected small helpers which didn't find a place in the sections listed above.
 These classnames are described in [_utilities.scss](src/styles/@core/helpers/_utilities.scss) file:

 ```
 $cursors: pointer, help, wait, move, not-allowed, context-menu, alias;